zth/rescript-js/README.md

 ## Acknowledgements

-@bloodyowl + contributors to `rescript-js` are the people who've done the heavy lifting here, since this stdlib is based fully on `rescript-js`.
+- @bloodyowl + contributors to `rescript-js` are the people who've done the heavy lifting here, since this stdlib is based fully on `rescript-js`.
-Also a shout out to the authors of `Belt`, as a few key things have been incorporated directly from `Belt`.
+- Also a shout out to the authors of `Belt`, as a few key things have been incorporated directly from `Belt`.
+- Patrick (@ryyppy) for his work on `rescript-promise`, which is fully inlined into the stdlib.

 ## Installation